 Business postcards advertise your products and services to your potential customers, building stronger relationships and creating better engagement.
 Because postcards are a visual representation of your company, strong postcard design ideas are critical to their effectiveness in building your brand.

-We put together a list of 26 postcard examples and templates for different industries, including details of what it is about the design that makes it a good fit for that industry, to help you improve conversion on your next marketing campaign.
+We put together a list of 26 postcard examples and templates for different industries, including details of what it is about the design that makes it a good fit for that industry, to help you improve conversion on your marketing materials.

 Real estate postcard designs vary significantly depending on the message.
 For example, announcements for sales and open houses are always image heavy, but for campaigns with general messages like this example, we can pull back on the images to let the CTA shine.
 Notice how the phrases “still looking” and “we can help” jump out.